 The Casino is the last remaining building of Lord Charlemont’s once-spectacular demesne at Marino in Dublin which, until the late nineteenth century, extended from modern-day Collins Avenue south to Marino Mart in Fairview.
 The story of the demesne and the Casino itself is told through maps, models, images, and letters on display throughout the building.

-The Casino is open seven days a week from March to October.
+The Casino is usually open seven days a week from March to October.

 Casino Marino, Cherrymount Crescent, Malahide Road, Marino, Dublin 3.